dragozzine/PhoDyMM/README.md

 `runs/Kepler-36`
 Input and output files are discussed below.
 For more details look at the readme.txt in that folder.

-## Step-by-step Instructions
+## Step-by-step Instructions (Please ignore compilation steps above; those are outdated)

-Here are some step-by-step instructions for novice users that also function as a test case.
+Here are some (most up-to-date) step-by-step instructions for novice users that also function as a test case.

 1. Clone this repository to your local machine using
 ```
 git clone https://github.com/dragozzine/PhoDyMM.git
 ```

-2. Go into the src directory and compile lcout and demcmc (The compilation steps described above)
+2. Go into the src directory and compile lcout and demcmc by running  ``` ./compilescript.sh ```

-3. Go into the runs/koi0277 directory, designed for initial testing
+3. Go into the systems directory (e.g., PhoDyMM/runs/koi0277), designed for initial testing

-4. Run ``` sed -i 's/\r$//' lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to temporarily fix Windows (CRLF) line endings or a bad shebang
+4. Run ``` sed -i 's/\r$//' lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to temporarily fix Windows (CRLF) line endings or a bad shebang (Might not be necessary)

-5. Run ``` chmod u+x lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to make the script executable
+5. Run ``` chmod u+x lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to make the script executable (Might not be necessary)

 6. Copy the best_parameters.pldin file from hdd2/backup/danielkj/PhoDyMM_cleaned_full/completed_systems to ~\PhoDyMM/runs/koi0277